-FORT Robotics, a Washington Square-based startup that builds wireless functional safety systems for autonomous machines, is coming up on its one-year anniversary, and it’s seen quick growth in that time.
+Three-year-old FORT Robotics, a Washington Square-based startup that builds wireless functional safety systems for autonomous machines, announced that it raised a $13 million round of venture capital.

-The company is a spinout of Humanistic Robotics, which was founded in 2004 and created devices to keep humans safe from landmines which were deployed in areas such as Afghanistan and Southeast Asia.
-Humanistic went on to develop devices and systems for autonomous machines, and last year rolled out FORT to pioneer its wireless communication platform.
+The startup is a spinout of Humanistic Robotics, which was founded in 2004 and created devices to keep humans safe from landmines deployed in areas such as Afghanistan and Southeast Asia.
+In late 2019, the 2020 RealLIST Startups honoree had just raised $4 million, and was prepping for a Series A and lots of growth.

-“With people out of the drivers seat and machines being controlled by AI, there needs to be a way to ensure human safety,” FORT CEO and founder Samuel Reeves told Technical.ly during a visit to its Curtis Center office.
+“With people out of the driver’s seat and machines being controlled by AI, there needs to be a way to ensure human safety,” FORT CEO and founder Samuel Reeves told Technical.ly during a visit to its Curtis Center office in 2019.
 “The industry has been there, and the tech is finally there, but there’s not yet a safety platform of record.”

 Essentially, Reeves said, that’s FORT’s mission — to create a secure, end-to-end wireless platform that ensures human safety around dangerous machines.